darrenjw/scala-glm/README.md

 * [QuickStart Guide](https://darrenjw.github.io/scala-glm/QuickStart.html) - start with this to get a feeling for what the library can do
 * The [examples subdirectory](examples/src/main/scala/) of this repo contains more interesting, self-contained runnable examples
 * [API documentation](https://darrenjw.github.io/scala-glm/api/scalaglm/) - ScalaDoc (for the most recent snapshot)
+* For anyone not very familiar with Scala or Breeze, it may be worth working through my [Scala for Statistical Computing short course](https://github.com/darrenjw/scala-course).
+This library originated from example code prepared for that course.

+## Author

+This library is Copyright (C) 2017 Darren J Wilkinson, but released as open source software under an Apache 2.0 license.